 Applicants were permitted to submit a single grant application for a program that would be offered at one or more prison locations.
 Applicants specified at which institutions or yards the program would be located.
-In fiscal year 2022-23, 44 grants were awarded, totaling approximately \$12 million in grant funding over a three-year period.
+In March 2022, 44 grants were awarded, totaling approximately \$12 million in grant funding over a three-year period beginning July 2022.